 At S3IDF we believe that too often impact investors fail to explore what financial returns are realistic given the complexity of certain types of social problems.
 Addressing complex issues in the world’s most difficult-to-serve communities simply costs more.
 Why?
 Among myriad reasons are inefficient supply chains, weak infrastructure, ambiguous or counterproductive regulations and policies, and lower ability-to-pay and education levels of target consumers.
 Entrepreneurs that take on the challenge of delivering products and services under these conditions need more, sometimes significantly more, money, time, and support to achieve impact.

-S3IDF, as a philanthropic investor, supports pioneering early-stage entrepreneurs that aim to improve lives and livelihoods in underserved communities.
+S3IDF, as a conscientious investor, supports pioneering early-stage entrepreneurs that aim to improve lives and livelihoods in underserved communities.
 We recognize that in order to do so, entrepreneurs need to re-make markets to be more inclusive – a process that often involves trailblazing new business models and building out enabling infrastructure.
 The benefit is that impact is achieved on both the community level as well as on the market level, laying a strong foundation from which further development can be pursued and additional impact can be realized.

 Accordingly, we assess entrepreneurs’ business models by considering their potential financial return relative to their expected direct impact on customers’ lives and livelihoods and their ability to confer other benefits within the local economy.
 We call on others to do the same.
 Together we can push impact investing to its next logical evolution to truly ensure that we are “Doing well while doing good.”